bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/collecting-files-with-codesigndoc.md

 Check out the available versions on the [releases page of the codesigndoc](https://github.com/bitrise-io/codesigndoc/releases) tool.

-1. Download the release you want by running a `curl` command.
+1. Download the release you want by running a `curl` command:

    Note: replace the VERSIONNUMBER with the actual number of the codesigndoc version you want.